NREL-Sienna/SiennaTemplate.jl/docs/src/index.md

 ## About

-`PowerSystems.jl` is part of the National Renewable Energy Laboratory's [Sienna ecosystem](https://www.nrel.gov/analysis/sienna.html), an open source framework for scheduling problems and dynamic simulations for power systems.
+`SiennaTemplate` is part of the National Renewable Energy Laboratory's [Sienna ecosystem](https://www.nrel.gov/analysis/sienna.html), an open source framework for scheduling problems and dynamic simulations for power systems.
 The Sienna ecosystem can be [found on github](https://github.com/NREL-Sienna/Sienna).
 It contains three applications: